bendorshai/its-a-date/README.md

 # its-a-date

 No need to know exact date format.
 Leave its-a-date to figure it out.
-* Currently, English & Russion are supported.
+* Currently, English & Russian are supported.

 ## Installation